 Why make a healthier french toast bake?
 Well, most of you may not know this yet, but I’ve made drastic changes to my diet as of late and for some reason this time they actually stuck-and it has been wonderful.
-I decided to go vegetarian (though I’m still considering Pescatarian, or maybe just on occasion) and I did so while making myself a rule that I couldn’t just fall back to easy things like pasta and bean burritos.
 It had to be a diet rich with fresh vegetables and hearty grains.
 If I’m going to do this, I’m going to do it right.
 I’m also loving delicious smoothie bowls instead of desserts.

 I had no idea it’d be as easy as it was.
 Granted, it wasn’t exactly cheap (holy bananas, I accidentally spent $40 on Hemp Seed so you can see why so many people are starting new businesses in this field and requiring hemp banking!
 However, since I’ve started eating my healthy and expensive grains, I haven’t missed meat even once since giving it up.
 Who knew I’d love hemp seeds, Chia, Flax, and all of the other wonderful grainy options and meals I’ve been preparing and ordering?
 Along with giving up meat, I cut my dairy significantly.
 I’m still eating yogurt daily and cheese occasionally, but I’m no longer using milk or cream, and I’ve moved over to Soy, Almond, and Coconut alternatives.

 When you’re single and living on your own it can be hard to cook for yourself.
 I always cook too much, or start to feel like it’s not even worth cooking for myself and end up just going out for food instead.
 Unfortunately after three weeks of trying nearly every vegetarian options i could find in the valley, my bank account threw up it’s hands and slapped me hard across the face with an overdraft fee.
 Oops!
 Sooooooooooo, I need to get my rather large tuckus in gear and start cooking for myself again-it really is better for me all around too.

 Prep Time: 10 min + overnight refrigeration.

-Cook Time: 1 hour (give or take depending on depth of rameken)
+Cook Time: 1 hour (give or take depending on depth of ramekin)